gapcoin-project/gapcoin-project.github.io/_posts/gapreport/2016-11-11-gapreport.md

 ---
 layout: post
 author: YomKi
-title: First occurrence and merit report 2016-11-11
+title: Nothing has changed for almost a month.
-description: Status of Gapcoin-discovered first occurrence record gaps and merit improvements submitted to the Prime gap list
+description: Nothing has changed for almost a month on gapcoin.org/primegaps-length.php
 date: 2016-11-11
-category: gapcoin
+category: primegaplist
-tags: gapreport
+tags: news gapreport
 ---

 ##### 2016-11-11, 03:10:17